5 things to do before hitting “submit”

 by Will Geiger, on Nov 5, 2019 3:57:44 PM

 I carefully folded the papers so that they fit inside the envelope.
 Once the envelope was properly stuffed, I licked the back of the envelope, tasting the distinctive glue, and sealed it shut with my index finger.

 After placing a stamp on the envelope, I labeled it with the address of the Wake Forest University Admissions Office.
 Now my application was ready to be dropped in the mailbox where our local postman would pick it up en route to Winston-Salem, North Carolina.

 This was 2005 and the admissions process was not yet completely digital.
 I actually filled out my entire application by hand and mailed it in (even though this seems like such an antiquated concept).

 Now, students will simply hit “submit” on their online application.
 Even though the technology has changed, there are still some things that every student must do before clicking “submit”:

 1. Revise your essays

-According to a survey of admissions professionals, the essays are the third most important admissions factors after your transcript and test scores.
+According to a survey of admissions professionals, essays are the third most important admissions factor after your transcript and test scores.
 This includes both your personal statements, as well as any college-specific supplemental essays.
 We recommend that you ask someone else to read your essays and provide feedback.
-This could be a teacher, your guidance counselor, a parent, or friend.
-At Story2 we have admissions experts who can also provide rubric-based feedback if you want a thorough evaluation of your essay!
+This could be a teacher, your guidance counselor, a parent, or a friend.

 2. Talk to your school college counselor